mossimka/paradox-inc-test-task/README.md

 > **Live Demo:** [https://paradox-inc-test-task.vercel.app/](https://paradox-inc-test-task.vercel.app/)

-A modern document management and AI chat interface built as a test task for the Frontend Junior position at Paradox Inc.
+A modern document management and chat interface built as a test task for the Frontend Junior position at Paradox Inc.

 ## 🎯 Task Overview